Gandalf2004/Custom-1972-CPU/README.md

 # Compile
-On Windoes you need the [MinGw Compiler](https://www.mingw-w64.org/) which is Gcc on Windows, and you need [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm).
+On Windows you need the [MinGw Compiler](https://www.mingw-w64.org/) which is Gcc on Windows, and you need [Make for Windows](https://gnuwin32.sourceforge.net/packages/make.htm).

-For Linux you need `gcc`, you can install it with `sudo pacman -S gcc`.

-And `make`, you can install it with `sudo pacman -S make`.
+For Linux you need `gcc`, you can install it with `sudo pacman -S gcc`; and `make`, you can install it with `sudo pacman -S make`.

 ## Compile the CPU emulator:
 `gcc Custom_8bit_CPU_EMULATOR.c -o CPU.exe -Os`